 The European Commission is investing in EU industry for a modern, clean and fair economy.
 We promote industrial competitiveness through many of our major initiatives and aim to empower citizens, revitalise regions and have the best technologies for the smart, innovative industry of the future.

 EU Industry Days are the main EU platform for discussion and dialogue on the future of EU industry.
+The next edition will take place in the week of 22-26 February 2021.

 Co-created with main industrial stakeholders they gather thousands of participants across Europe.
 See the discussions from the 2017, 2018 and 2019 editions.